A-Chioquetta/A-Chioquetta/README.md

 # Alessandra Chioquetta

-Currently finishing my Ph.D. in Physics, while also working as an LLM Trainer.
-I combine a strong problem-solving background with programming and technology, applying my skills to real-world challenges in AI and software development.
+I have a Ph.D. in Physics, and have been working as an LLM Trainer.
+I combine a strong problem-solving background with programming and technology, applying my skills to real-world challenges, AI, and software development.

 ## Soft Skills